 The master’s program is designed to give general training at the graduate level in preparation for doctoral study or work in schools, government service, law, or the private sector.
-Applicants should have a bachelor’s degree with a minimum of 21 credits in history above the freshman level and a “B” average in those courses.
+Applicants should have a bachelor’s degree and demonstrate sufficient previous coursework in History.

 We offer both a Terminal MA and an Extra Degree Track MA/Ph.D.